-119 He had been suffering from it since he was in the minor seminary in Sikka.
+He had been suffering from it since he was in the minor seminary in Sikka.
 Doctor Tietze, who was treating him, suggested that he be included in a move to the new minor seminary in Todabelu in the hope that in a cool place he might recover quickly.
 After completing the high school, even though it was known that he had tuberculosis, he was still accepted into the SVD.
 This happened because of his good personality, and also because he was one of the first batch to start a small seminary in Sikka.
 Cf. AP-SVD Ende, Petrus Laan, Kroniek van het Groot Seminarie Todabeloe-Ledalero, 8, 14, 25, 29, 35; F. CORNELISSEN, 50 Tahun Pendidikan Imam di Flores, Timor dan Bali, 54-55.

 120 On 21 January 1939 both left Ledalero.
 Regarding these two men Fr.
 Franz Cornelissen noted that the two eventually became priests too but a few years later.
 Lukas Lusi from Koting had lived outside the seminary for 4 years, after which he submitted an application to become a secular priest and his application was accepted by Msgr.
 H. Leven.
 On 6 June 1944, he was admitted to be the first secular priest of Flores.
 Meanwhile Marcellinus Seran from Timor was ordained a priest later, that was on 18 September 1971 when he was more or less 67 years old.
 He became a secular priest for the diocese of Atambua.
-Cf. AP-SVD Ende, Petrus Laan, Kroniek van het Groot Seminarie Todabeloe-Ledalero, 36; F. CORNELISSEN, 50 Tahun Pendidikan Imam di Flores, Timor dan Bali, 57-58.
+Cf. AP-SVD Ende, Petrus Laan, Kroniek van het Groot Seminarie Todabeloe-Ledalero, 36; F. Cornelissen, 50 Tahun Pendidikan Imam di Flores, Timor dan Bali, 57-58.

-121 AP-SVD Ende, Petrus Laan, Kroniek van het Groot Seminarie Todabeloe-Ledalero, 46-47; F. CORNELISSEN, 50 Tahun Pendidikan Imam di Flores, Timor dan Bali, b) The ordination day
+AP-SVD Ende, Petrus Laan, Kroniek van het Groot Seminarie Todabeloe-Ledalero, 46-47; F. Cornelissen, 50 Tahun Pendidikan Imam di Flores, Timor dan Bali, 60; AG-SVD, 805:1934-1947, Concerning Ledalero's first priesthood ordination day, s.l., s.d., f.
+1 (1536).

-The first priests, born from the People of the Lesser Sunda Islands, were ordained on 28 January 1941.
-The two new priests, Fr.
-Gabriel Manek and Fr.
-Karl Kale, belonged to the Society of the Divine Word which was in charge of the Vicariate of the Lesser Sunda Islands and the Vicariate of Dutch-Timor.
+Vicariate of the Lesser Sunda Islands and the Vicariate of Dutch-Timor.
 Both of them felt that it was a very big and difficult undertaking but thanks to the prayers and the support of the faithful and of their confreres as well as of all the Catholics of the Islands, they made the decisive step into the sanctuary.
 That was why the Most Reverend Msgr.
-Henrich Leven, SVD had called on all Catholics in the Vicariate to make the Sunday of 26 January a great Day of Prayer for the first prospective indigenous priests122.
+Henrich Leven, SVD had called on all Catholics in the Vicariate to make the Sunday of 26 January a great Day of Prayer for the first prospective indigenous priests.
+122

 The Ordination was in Nita, where Fr.
 Franz Mertens had built a large Church, close to the major seminary and accessible from all sides.
 The day of the Ordination turned out to be a real celebration of joy for all the faithful people of the islands.
 A tremendous crowd of believers turned up for the celebration.
 They had come from near and far with cars, on horseback and on foot.
 Even the Apostolic Vicar of Timor, Msgr.
 Jacobus Pessers, SVD was present.
 Over 50 missionaries attended the ceremony, as did many government officials, doctors, military personnel and distinguished laymen.
-Thousands of believers approached the Holy Table on that very special day123.
+Thousands of believers approached the Holy Table on that very special day.
+123